Somewhere Only We Know: Commercial performance

 On 24 November 2013, "Somewhere Only We Know" reached number one in the UK Singles Chart, thus becoming Allen's third number-one single following "Smile" (2006) and "The Fear" (2009).
 Although the song spent a total of three non-consecutive weeks at the top spot, it did not reach number one on the UK Singles Downloads Chart.
 It sold 46,279 copies during its second week at number one, the lowest number for a number-one single since Taio Cruz's "Break Your Heart" sold 42,746 copies in its third week at number one in 2009.

 In total the single sold over 600,000 copies.
 According to the BPI, the single was awarded a gold disc in January 2014, representing 400,000 sales.
 The song was included on the album Now 86! which sold more than 1.1 million copies to become the UK's best-selling album of 2013.

-Credits and personnel
+Personnel

-Credits adapted from CD single liner notes.
+Personnel are adapted from the CD single liner notes.